microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Microsoft.Graph.Identity.DirectoryManagement.md

 ### [Remove-MgDevice](Remove-MgDevice.md)
 Delete a registered device.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDeviceByDeviceId](Remove-MgDeviceByDeviceId.md)
 Delete a registered device.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDeviceExtension](Remove-MgDeviceExtension.md)
 Delete navigation property extensions for devices

 ### [Remove-MgDeviceRegisteredOwnerByRef](Remove-MgDeviceRegisteredOwnerByRef.md)
 Remove a user as a registered owner of the device.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDeviceRegisteredUserByRef](Remove-MgDeviceRegisteredUserByRef.md)
 Remove a user as a registered user of the device.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDirectoryAdministrativeUnit](Remove-MgDirectoryAdministrativeUnit.md)
 Delete an administrativeUnit.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDirectoryAdministrativeUnitExtension](Remove-MgDirectoryAdministrativeUnitExtension.md)
 Delete navigation property extensions for directory

 ### [Remove-MgDirectoryAdministrativeUnitMemberByRef](Remove-MgDirectoryAdministrativeUnitMemberByRef.md)
 Use this API to remove a member (user, group, or device) from an administrative unit.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDirectoryAdministrativeUnitScopedRoleMember](Remove-MgDirectoryAdministrativeUnitScopedRoleMember.md)
 Remove an Azure Active Directory (Azure AD) role assignment with administrative unit scope.
+This API is available in the following national cloud deployments.

 ### [Remove-MgDirectoryAttributeSet](Remove-MgDirectoryAttributeSet.md)
 Delete navigation property attributeSets for directory